 Best TSA Approved Gun Cases & Travel Requirements

 Well, I just recently went through the traveling with a firearm process.
 I wanted to take my new target pistol with me on a trip to the mountains, just to do some plinking and target shooting.
 But I was going to be flying on one of the airlines.
 So I did some digging to find out exactly what are the requirements for traveling with a firearm, and specifically what type of gun cases are approved by the TSA.

 So what are the best TSA approved gun cases?
 Turns out, there are many!
 Basically a gun case just needs to meet a few specific requirements to be approved for air transport by the TSA.
 For example, the gun case needs to be hard-sided, and it needs to be able to be locked.
 TSA friendly cases from well-known manufacturers like Plano, Pelican, Elkton and Blackhawk all will work.
 Here is the super popular Plano All Weather Watertight case for example:

 In today’s tightly controlled and scrutinized airport environments, it’s important to have the right type of pistol and gun case if you plan on traveling with your weapon.
 It is legal to travel with your gun; however, that gun must be locked in a case that meets the TSA’s requirements.
 That gun case then needs to be locked and checked as baggage.

 Read on to get up to speed on the latest TSA rules and to learn about the best TSA approved gun cases.
-But here are just a few examples we like that will have you sailing through TSA in no time.
+But if you can't wait, we've compiled the top selling TSA gun cases you can view here:

 TSA Approved Gun Case Requirements